Ken Hensley interview

 I just remember that we loved to play, made no money but had way too much fun.
 After Mick left to join John Mayall, we found another guitar player and got picked up by Dave Paramor from EMI.
 That was exciting because we made the first 2 Gods records at Abbey Road!

 You originally started as guitarist, but you turned to Hammond organ, while Mick was on guitar.
-Do you think organ gave you more space and opportunities or what was the main reason you decided to play organ?
+Do you think organ gave you more space and opportunities or what was the main reason?

 I actually started playing the organ because the band I wanted to join already had 2 guitar players and, because they were all school mates, they didn’t want to fire them!
 They told me that if I could play the organ I could join the band so I swapped one of my guitars, learned some basic chords and did my first gig with them the following day!

-What can you tell us about recording and producing this two albums?
+What can you tell us about recording it?

-They were all done on 4-track machines, the same ones they used for Sergeant Pepper and I remember it was all very carefully planned because we had to 'bounce' tracks all the time.
+They were all done on 4-track machines, the same ones they used for Sgt.
+Pepper’s Lonely Hearts Club Band and I remember it was all very carefully planned because we had to ‘bounce’ tracks all the time.
 For me it was the first big step on my dream journey and I actually got to see The Beatles a couple of times at Abbey Road.

 We mainly played alone in pubs and small clubs but we did open a couple of university concerts for The Who.
 That was when I became friends with Roger Daltrey.